MihaiS7/Pip_update_packages/README.md

 By following these steps, you can effortlessly keep your project dependencies up-to-date and well-organized.

 Feel free to explore the tool and improve your Python project's development experience!
 If you have any questions or suggestions, please don't hesitate to reach out.

-### To do list:
-1. When creating the pip requirements.txt file, it must also check if there is any left package locally
-2. Adding a way to check for the packages locally and if there is any version found delete it.